Make Your Own Hummingbird Food Using Just 2 Ingredients

 - Will red food coloring help attract more hummingbirds?
 Please don’t add any food coloring, honey, brown sugar, or anything else to your hummingbird food.
 It’s not necessary, and any extra ingredients could potentially harm the hummingbirds.

 - How often should hummingbird food be changed?
 It’s recommended to change and clean your hummingbird feeder at least once a week in cooler months, and twice a week during the warm summer months to avoid mold.
 If the food starts looking cloudy in the feeder sooner than that, it’s time to swap it out.

 - Where should your hummingbird feeder be placed?
 It’s best to hang it near some trees and away from windows and any busy activity.

 - What about ants?
 Those determined little critters will find a way to get to your hummingbird food no matter how high you hang your feeder.
 Luckily, there’s a simple and clever ant trap made specifically for hummingbird feeders.
 When hung above the feeder and filled with water, these traps form a moat to prevent ants from accessing the hummingbird food.

 - 4 cups hot water

-I bought this beautiful glass feeder via Amazon last year and I love the hand-blown glass design, and it’s been a great feeder.
-Perfect for any hummingbird fan!
+I bought this beautiful glass feeder via Amazon last year and I love the hand-blown glass design.
+It’s been a great feeder, and I think our family has enjoyed it as much as the birds have.
+It would make a great gift for any hummingbird fan, too!

-Making hummingbird food is easy and we enjoy sitting out back and watching them visit!
+Making hummingbird food is so easy, and we just love sitting out back and watching them visit.
+Enjoy!